AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 <dd>Whether it is within our ability to reason about, how 'smart' we are.</dd>
 </dl>

 __Easy is Subjective:__ For something to be __easy__, it needs to be near something, and for that you will you need a point of reference.
-Stuff that is easy, in the familiar sense, to me might not be easy to you.
+Stuff that is easy to me, in the familiar sense, might not be easy to you.
 Stuff that is easy to you, in the capability sense, I might not even be able to comprehend, much less reason about.

 #### Constructs vs Artifacts